Services

 A KPI Visual in Power BI showing Sales compared to last year, with a trend and a colour coding highlighting good as green

-The KPI visual shows a comparison to a target, in this case the sales last year are defined as the target with a value of $42.29M and we can clearly see that the sales this year are over 2% higher at $43.15M
+The KPI visual shows a comparison to a target, in this case the sales last year are defined as the target with a value of $42.29M.
+And we can clearly see that the sales this year are over 2% higher at $43.15M

 It also shows the trend in the background to give more visual context, as well as a colour scheme which shows the value and the trend in green denoting a good performance